open-edge-insights/eii-core/README.md

     * Install gRPC, protocal buffer compiler by following steps mentioned @ [go grpc quick start](https://grpc.io/docs/quickstart/go.html).
 As gRPC code file already exists, no need to re-generate the gRPC code file (da.pb.go) here, it's only needed if da.proto is been changed.
     > Note:
     > 1. **go build** puts the binary artifact in the current folder whereas **go install** puts it in the $GOPATH/bin folder.
 Command **go clean** deletes the artifact specific to the project
-    > 2. While running Go programs, one may face issues with missing dependency packages.
-Please use **go get -u <pacakage>** cmd to install each **OR** by being inside the Go project directory like DataAgent, run `go get -v ./...`, this will pull all the Go dependencies of DataAgent all at once.
+    > 2. Run cmd `dep ensure -vendor-only -v` to pull all the dependencies for all Go modules from the project directory.

 2. Setting up python dev env
     * Install python3.
 Follow guide [python3 installation](http://docs.python-guide.org/en/latest/starting/install3/linux/)